FridayCandour/FridayCandour/README.md

 [3]: https://www.linkedin.com/in/friday-candour-8a18011a5

+## 💡 Currently...

- 🔭 Currently building tools for the JavaScript community.
+Building innovative tools for the JavaScript community, with an insatiable appetite for learning.

+## 👯 Collaboration & Opportunities

-- 👯 I’m looking to collaborate on bigger projects...
+- 🌟 Open to collaborations on ambitious projects.

-### Am open for jobs and collaboration as am very interested to helping build solutions, solve problems.

-If you'd like to support me, consider becoming a patron on [Patreon](https://www.patreon.com/Fridaycandour).
+- 🔍 Actively seeking job opportunities to contribute to impactful solutions and problem-solving.

+If you're excited about my journey, consider supporting me on [Patreon](https://www.patreon.com/Fridaycandour).
+Your support means the world!